-- Where a learner and/or their family is subject to an inter-agency child protection plan or a multiagency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate. - In situations where a child in care may be put on to part time timetable, the school will consult with the Hope Virtual School following local procedures.
-GUIDANCE ON THE FIXED TERM & PERMANENT EXCLUSION OF CHILDREN IN CARE FROM SCHOOLS & PRUS (bristol.gov.uk)
+• Where a learner and/or their family is subject to an inter-agency child protection plan or a multiagency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate.

-- If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Local Authority Violence Reduction Unit (Safer Options) who will consider a proportionate response. - If there is a risk of harm, the police should be called via 999.
-For other concerns of criminality, the non-statutory guidance 'When to Call the Police' from the NCPCC can be helpful or contact the local PCSO/School Police Beat Officer/School Officer. - In the rare event that a child death occurs, or a child is seriously harmed Trust in Learning Academies and its individual schools will notify the Keeping Bristol Safe Partnership as soon as is reasonably possible.
+- In situations where a child in care may be put on to part time timetable, the Trust in Success school will consult with the Hope Virtual School following local procedures.
+GUIDANCE ON THE FIXED TERM & PERMANENT EXCLUSION OF CHILDREN IN CARE FROM SCHOOLS & PRUS (bristol.gov.uk) - If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Local Authority Violence Reduction Unit (Safer Options) who will consider a proportionate response. - If there is a risk of harm, the police should be called via 999.
+For other concerns of criminality, the nonstatutory guidance 'When to Call the Police' from the NCPCC can be helpful or contact the local PCSO/School Police Beat Officer/School Officer. - If a learner should be required to take part in a police investigation, it will be the role of the DSL to liaise with the Headteacher to ensure an appropriate adult is present.
+(This is in line with Annex C of KCSIE 2022 and Section 47 of the Children Act) - In the rare event that a child death occurs, or a child is seriously harmed Trust in Learning (Academies) and its individual schools will notify the Keeping Bristol Safe Partnership as soon as is reasonably possible.